nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

         // More capabilities can be found at https://github.com/appium/appium-uiautomator2-driver#capabilities
         browserName: null,
         platformName: 'android',
-        // `appium:options` is not natively supported in Appium v1, but works with Nightwatch.
+        // `appium:options` is not natively supported in Appium v1,but works with Nightwatch.
-        // If copying these capabilities elsewhere while using Appium v1, make sure to remove `appium:options`
+        // If copying these capabilities elsewhere while using Appium v1,make sure to remove `appium:options`
-        // and add `appium:` prefix to each one of its capabilities, e.g. change 'app' to 'appium:app'.
+        // and add `appium:` prefix to each one of its capabilities,e.g. change 'app' to 'appium:app'.
         'appium:options': {
           automationName: 'UiAutomator2',
           // Android Virtual Device to run tests on
           avd: 'nightwatch-android-11',
-          // While Appium v1 supports relative paths, it's more safe to use absolute paths instead.
+          // While Appium v1 supports relative paths,it's more safe to use absolute paths instead.
           // Appium v2 does not support relative paths.
           app: `${__dirname}/nightwatch/sample-apps/wikipedia.apk`,
           appPackage: 'org.wikipedia',